Deploy ASP.NET Core App on Kubernetes

 type: NodePort

 After that there is a selector that tells the service should target all the Pods that have the label component: web.
-Check the deployment config file where I have provided the pods the same label.
+Check the deployment config file where we have provided the pods the same label.

 selector: